 The Richmond Art Center is a dynamic arts organization that empowers and transforms individuals and the community through creative exploration, experience and education.

 The Richmond Art Center was founded in 1936 by local artist Hazel Salmi.
-Working for the WPA, Hazel walked, biked and rode streetcars throughout Richmond carrying a suitcase filled with art supplies.
-Hazel's firm belief was that within every person resides an artist—her aim was to transform individuals and the community through creative exploration, experience, and education.
-In 1951, recognizing the arts as essential in its civic cultural fabric, Richmond integrated the Art Center into its new civic center.
+Working for the WPA, Hazel carried her suitcase filled with art supplies around Richmond.
+In 1951, recognizing the arts as an essential part of its civic cultural fabric, Richmond integrated the Art Center into its new civic center.
 In 2011, the Art Center celebrated its 75th year of continuous operation.

 • Our 2012 Spring exhibitions ‘In Conversation: June Schwarcz and John Chiara' and 'Wanxin Zhang: A Ten Year Survey' were honored as SF Chronicle art critic Kenneth Baker’s Top Ten Bay Area art exhibitions.

-• Organizing and hosting three free city-wide events— Jazz in Art, Upcycle!, and Skeletonfest— that offer a fun day filled with art activities and more for the whole family.
+• Organizing and hosting free community events — Jazz in Art, Upcycle!, and Skeletonfest — that offer a fun day filled with hands-on art making activities for the whole family.

 • Teaming up with the Lawrence Hall of Science, the Richmond Main Library and the Exploratorium in Summer 2013 to pilot STEAM, a program that will use Science, Technology, Engineering, Art, and Math to promote experimentation, collaboration, creativity, and critical thinking among 7- to 14-year-old students.

-• Building alliances and partnerships with other community organizations to bring more affordable opportunities to the city of Richmond and the greater East Bay.
+• Building alliances and partnerships with other community organizations to bring more affordable and unique arts-related opportunities to the city of Richmond and the greater East Bay.

 We Would Like to Thank our Generous Contributors

-The Richmond Art Center's programs are possible thanks to generous support from the City of Richmond and the following institutions, foundations, individuals and businesses.
+As a nonprofit organization, we depend on financial support from many sources of funding, including the City of Richmond, foundations, individuals and businesses.
+The Richmond Art Center's programs in 2012 – 2013 were possible thanks to generous support from the City of Richmond and the following institutions, foundations, individuals and businesses.

 2012 – 2013